OneOfEleven/M181-LCR-Meter-Firmware/README.md

 <img src="firmware/docs/pcb.png" alt="image" style="width:500px;height:auto;">
 <img src="firmware/docs/pcb_finished.png" alt="image" style="width:500px;height:auto;">

-- Note, you will eventually pull/lift the two probe jack sockets off the PCB, this is a serious beginner/non-experienced HW design flaw :(
+- Note, you will eventually pull/lift the two probe jack sockets off the PCB, this is a serious beginner/non-experienced HW design flaw, but can also be an indication of that awful practice of 'planned obsolescence' (done by ALL commercial companies) :(
 - ALL terminating connectors to the outside world must always be secured by through-hole methods (ie through-hole pins and/or casing etc).
 PCB SMD alone will never be strong enough for this.

 ## Tasks to be completed on this firmware